jakeyjakeyy/dfchronicles-dev/README.md

 # File System Architecture

+- **docker-compose.yml**

+  - Instructions for docker to build the database, frontend, and backend images.

+- **README.md**

+  - This file!

 ## Chronicle Compiler

 - **.env**

   - _Not included in the submission._
   - Contains the OpenAI API key.
-Follow the instructions in the [Build](https://github.com/jakeyjakeyy/dfchronicles#1-build) section for adding.
+Follow the instructions in the [Build](https://github.com/jakeyjakeyy/dfchronicles#1-build) section for adding, else a default generation will be returned from the backend.

 - **Dockerfile**